alunodoisgte/prep/offerings/README.md

 This offering is the least intimidating and the most affordable.
-Designed particularly for younger students who have only been familiar with a keyboard for a short time, students spent half the time coding on [Code.org](http://code.org) and [CodeCombat.com](http://codecombat.com).
+Designed particularly for younger students who have only been familiar with a keyboard for a short time, students spend half the time coding on [Code.org](http://code.org) and [CodeCombat.com](http://codecombat.com).
 The second half of each class is entirely dedicated to mini-projects and [*Digital